Best Food in Wayanad – Must Try Dishes & Local Food Guide (2026)

 Wayanad is not only about hills, forests and waterfalls—it’s also a quiet paradise for food lovers.

-this guide gives you a clear, local answer.
-Below you’ll find 11
+or the must try dishes in Wayanad, this guide gives you a clear, local answer.

-must try dishes in Wayanad, where to eat them, key ingredients,
+As a result, below you’ll find 11 must try dishes in Wayanad, where to eat them, key ingredients,

 nutrition tables, and simple tips so you can eat like a real Wayanadan.